-The Lenovo N308 running Android 4.2 is an all-in-one desktop with a 19.5-inch touchdisplay, 500GB hard drive and webcam.
-While the N308 is designed as a desktop replacement it also has an internal battery with capable of running it for four hours.
+The Lenovo N308 running Android 4.2 is an all-in-one desktop with a 19.5-inch touch display, 500GB hard drive and webcam.
+While the N308 is designed as a desktop replacement, it also has an internal battery capable of running it for four hours.

-The N308 will carry a $399 suggested retail price and ship n June.
+The N308 will carry a $399 suggested retail and ship in June.

-Lenovo has also included new accessories including a card checker, pen and TV remote.
-The new version is also equipped with the Windows 8.1 operating system.
-The technical specs of the unit have not changed, it has 8GB of DDR3 memory, up to 1TB of storage with an optional 64GB solid state drive, Nvidia GeForce GT620M 1GB graphics with DirectX 11, integrated speakers with Dolby Home Theater, Bluetooth, Wi-Fi and an internal battery provides about two hours of life.
+Lenovo has also included new accessories, such as a card checker, pen and TV remote.
+The new version is equipped with the Windows 8.1 operating system.
+The technical specs of the unit have not changed: It has 8GB of DDR3 memory, up to 1TB of storage with an optional 64GB solid-state drive, Nvidia GeForce GT620M 1GB graphics with DirectX 11, integrated speakers with Dolby Home Theater, Bluetooth, Wi-Fi and an internal battery that provides about two hours of life.

 The Beacon will come in several capacities up to 6TB with a starting price of $199.

-Lenovo will introduce a slew of hybrid tablets as part of its multimode product portolio this week during the 2014 International CES including the Miix 2 detachable three-mode laptop.
+Lenovo will introduce a slew of hybrid tablets as part of its multimode product portolio this week during CES, including the Miix 2 detachable three-mode laptop.

 The Miix 2, available in 10-inch and 11-inch screen sizes, is a detachable unit that can function in three different usage modes.
-The first is has the tablet connected to its base unit/keyboard where it is a traditional laptop or the tablet can be detached and used separately.
-Finally the two segments can be connected, but the tablet folded back 180 degrees creating a stand so the user can watch movies.
+The first has the tablet connected to its base unit/keyboard where it is a traditional laptop, or the tablet can be detached and used separately.
+Finally, the two segments can be connected, with the tablet folded back 180 degrees to create a stand so the user can watch movies.

-With the Yoga 2, Lenovo has shrunken down the current design making it thinner and lighter.
-Both the 11-inch and 13-inch models are now 17.6mm thick with the former weighing 3 pounds and the latter 3.49 pounds.
-The units are also now available with a fourth generation Intel Core i5 processor and a storage capacity boosted to 500GB.
+With the Yoga 2, Lenovo has shrunken the current design, making it thinner and lighter.
+Both the 11-inch and 13-inch models are now 17.6mm thick, with the former weighing 3 pounds and the latter 3.49 pounds.
+The units are also now available with a fourth-generation Intel Core i5 processor and a storage capacity boosted to 500GB.

 The Flex 14D and 15D are part of Lenovo’s extreme value, multimode line.
-The two are based on an AMD A6 quad-core processor with AMD Radeon graphics and Dolby Advanced Audio v2.
-Unlike the other units, the display does not disconnect but it can flip back creating a stand mode enabling easier movie viewing.
+The two are based on an AMD A6 quadcore processor with AMD Radeon graphics and Dolby Advanced Audio v2.
+Unlike the other units, the display does not disconnect, but it can flip back, creating a stand mode for easier movie viewing.

 The final new entry for the show is the ThinkPad 8, an 8-inch tablet weighing less than 1 pound and geared for the business professional.
 It has an optional keyboard to deliver a full laptop experience.
-It is powered by an Intel Bay Trail Quad Core processor and 64GB of solid state storage capacity.
+It is powered by an Intel Bay Trail quad-core processor and has 64GB of solid-state storage capacity.

-Pricing and shipping information was not available as of press time.
+Pricing and shipping information were not available as of press time.